 So, if it isn't gender that affects these behaviors in spayed and neutered cats, what is it?
 It is mainly the amount of time spent together and the number of desirable territories that have the greatest impact on the harmony in a pair of cats' relationship.
 The number of aggressive interactions a pair of cats had with one another each day decreased with the amount of time they had lived together.
 As cats grow old together, they engage in fewer aggressive behaviors.
 When the cats did engage in aggressive interactions, it was largely based on territory.
 If there was one preferred resting spot, the aggressive interactions tended to happen most frequently around it.
 Bottom line, the more preferred resting spots you provide in your home and the longer your pair of cats is together, the more harmony there will be in the relationship.

-In a nutshell, as spayed or neutered pets, gender does not affect the amount of harmony in the relationship, so you are free to choose whichever two kittens strike your fancy.
+If you are getting both cats at the same time gender does not appear to affect the amount of harmony in the relationship, so you are free to choose whichever two kittens strike your fancy.
 Just make sure that you have enough desirable sleeping stations placed around your house to keep the peace.

 Barry, Kimberly J, and Sharon L Crowell-Davis.
 “Gender Differences in the Social Behavior of the Neutered Indoor-Only Domestic Cat.”
 Applied Animal Behaviour Science, vol. 64, no. 3, 1999, pp. 193–211.